 Others require you to do the work yourself.
 WordPress or Blogger, for example, don’t do as much to promote the blogs they contain.
 That’s where social media comes in handy.
 Having Facebook, Twitter, LinkedIn, and other platforms gives you a place to share links to your blog with the public, and a reliable network of friends, family, and colleagues to share your work can get it out even further.
 Some people may just want to have a blog for family and friends, so these blogs also give you less visibility if that’s what you want.

-Many bloggers use multiple platforms for wider readership, especially if they monetize their blog.
+Many bloggers use multiple platforms for a wider readership, especially if they monetize their blog.
 They might have a central location, such as WordPress, and then self-publish in other locations, such as Medium or SteemIt.
 Some apply to publish their work in publications, which are collections of writing overseen by an editor, often a blogger just like you.
 Editors often do the distribution for their publications, which can also ensure your blog is seen.

 Monetizing your blog means you are using it to earn money, either through the information you are providing or through associated products.
-Some bloggers review products in their blog and might receive a stipend or free merchandise for their reviews.
+Some bloggers review products in their blogs and might receive a stipend or free merchandise for their reviews.
 Some people wind up generating other salable merchandise from hobbies, which then gets sold through their blog.
 Diligent bloggers can even make a living at it if they are willing to put in the time and effort to build a platform and a following.

 Some blog sites have options to monetize, especially if they have paid plans or paywalls.
-Medium and SteemIt both have monetization options built in.
+Medium and SteemIt both have monetization options built-in.
 Medium’s requires a paid membership, but it distributes your blog to other paid members, and you get paid for every “clap” you generate.
 SteemIt money is also generated by “likes,” and you can get paid in Bitcoin, but is a feature of the platform.

 Another common form of monetization is by soliciting donations from readers.
 Bitcoin and other cryptocurrencies are a way you can get paid for your blog.
 You can also use other outside sources like Patreon and PayPalMe to receive donations directly.
 You can link them all in a prominent place in your blog, no matter where you post it (unless the site has rules against that, but Medium, SteemIt, WordPress, and other more popular blogging sites don’t have such rules).
 Some donors might only do it once, while others will donate monthly.
 Even small donations can add up.